 This article presents an agile approach to the production of different types of documentation, in different phases of an application lifecycle, and adapted to the different target audiences.

 How multi User Performance testing using modern data visualisation techniques gaines early insight into location specific performance and application areas that may have "sleeping" performance issues.

 Introducing the Cynefin model and its practices which can be used to address the uncertainty of the modern world.
 The practices can be used to compliment project, programme and portfolio management 2

 This article summarizes the key takeaways and highlights from QCon New York 2014 as blogged and tweeted by attendees.

 There are ways to obtain sustainable pace beyond scrum that can help stem the increasing number of failing scrum projects, with a backlog-item-oriented workflow treating sprints as iterations.

 Rally Software and Carnegie Mellon's Software Engineering Institute (SEI) are researching the impact of agile software development practices.
 An interview wit Larry Maccherone and Jim McCurley.
 1

 Got skills but lack the Big Idea?
 Having one isn't as important as knowing how to find more.
 Know your prey.
 Be an idea hunter.
 3

-Ahmad presents a set of useful techniques that can be applied in strategic workshop or in an initial product backlog session.
-He tells the story of how the techniques were used in a strategy workshop held in Cairo for a NGO who seeks to raise the standards for all orphanages across Egypt.
+Ahmad presents a set of techniques that can be applied in strategic workshops or an initial product backlog session.
+He tells the story of a workshop where these techniques were used in Egypt.